helium/HIP/XX-Response-Time-Windows-for-Witness-Rewarding.md

 absolute fastest as absolute speeds provides no marginal utility, Uplink does not have a particular time-window, donwlink time windows is up to 2 seconds, Join process up to 6 seconds.

+Since HIP-83, changing the way hotspot are selected, we see an acceleration of [hotspots not participating to PoC anymore](#network-hotspot-loss-acceleration) conducting to network size reduction.

-This HIP proposes to restore random hotspot selection but adding a response time window to eliminate only slow hotspots that fail to meet LoRaWAN-grade timing constraints and push helium hotspots to improve their reponse time over time reasonibly.
+This HIP proposes to evolve the hotspot selection by adding a response time window to eliminate only slow hotspots that fail to meet LoRaWAN-grade timing constraints and push helium hotspots to improve their reponse time, over time, reasonibly.

 # Motivation